 The risk margin is calculated using a 'cost-of-capital' approach.
-It is calculated as the present value of the cost of capital rate (currently a prescribed 6%) applied to all future SCRs required to support the transferred liabilities through to runoff, established on a going concern basis.
+It is calculated as the present value of the cost of capital rate (a prescribed 4% from year end 2023, previously 6%) applied to all future SCRs required to support the transferred liabilities through to run-off, established on a going concern basis.
 The initial capital requirement with respect to initial balance sheet business (as at the model calibration date) is estimated using the Standard Formula model.
 This capital requirement is assumed to reduce over time in line with the square-root of the expected run-off of the claims component (including ENIDs) of the Solvency II technical provisions net of reinsurance.